This section describes how to declare HTML elements in templates.

 Declare a boolean class by adding a property to the node named as the

-CSS class name prefixed by class_
+CSS class name prefixed by class_.

-class will be added to, or removed from the
+In this example the selected class will be added to, or removed from the

-element depending on the value of the c.selected
+element depending on the value of the c.selected property:

 {